-Disc with moderate brown forest rot.
 The rot is assessed as dark rot.
 The entire dark area is counted as rot damaged.

-Disc with ring-shaped dark, solid rot.
 The rot inside the ring has a colour shade that is on the limit of what can be accepted as 'light' rot.
 Only the area of the ring is counted as rot damaged.